hark-streaming/hark-solidity/README.md

 Building to the Theta network is difficult through Truffle, which is why at the moment the code is currently written within the Remix IDE in mind.
 Creates a platform token that pools a tax from minting governance tokens.

+## NFTs
+Non-Fungible tokens, or ERC721, will be central to the next updates of Hark.

+## Tokens
+The initial conception of Hark.TV had tokens as one of the main blockchain applications.
+This may or may not be the case in the future.
+Based off ERC20.

 ### Hark Platform Token
 The platform that taxes all of the donations made through Hark Governance Token.
 Can have elections that send TFuel to a winning Hark Governance Tokens.
 Tokens must be nominated before they can be voted for.